dwatson202/scsuwork/README.md

 - Group Project was on how Dijkstra's algo works.
 What I have from that project are listed in this repo (not complete)

+CNA 397

+This was an interesting class.
+It had a lot of different topics.
+Computer history, command line scripts, programming in ASM, and more.
+My most notiable acheivement from this class was having a ASM program compile and work correctly on the first try.
+I thought I made a mistake.
+It doesn't happen like that.

+- See lab 10, 11, and 12 for ASM programming in x32.
+- Wrote a term paper on Linux and its different parts.
+(File is not found at this time)